RyanLuong4work/Data_Analyst_Portfolio/SQL Test/README.md

 ---

 ## SQL Exercises & Business Questions

-The `Final Test.sql` file contains **6 advanced SQL tasks**:
+The `Final Test.sql` file executes **6 advanced SQL tasks**:

-**1.** Calculate the total sales of furniture products, grouped by each quarter of the year, and order the results chronologically
+**1.** Calculate the total sales of furniture products, grouped by each quarter of the year, and order the results chronologically.

 **2.** Analyze the impact of different discount levels on sales performance across product categories, specifically looking at the number of orders and total profit generated for each discount classification.

 **3.** Determine the top-performing product categories within each customer segment based on sales and profit, focusing specifically on those categories that rank within the top two for profitability.

-**4.** Create a report that displays each employee's performance across different product categories, showing not only the total profit per category but also what percentage of their total profit each category represents, with the result ordered by the percentage in descending order for each employee.
+**4.** Create a report that displays each employee's performance across different product categories, showing not only the total profit per category but also what percentage of the total profit each category represents, with the results ordered by the percentage in descending order for each employee.

-**5.** Develop a user-defined function in SQL Server to calculate the profitability ratio for each product category an employee has sold, and then apply this function to generate a report that sorts each employee's product categories by their profitability ratio.
+**5.** Create a user-defined function in SQL Server to calculate the profitability ratio for each product category an employee has sold, and then apply this function to generate a report that sorts each employee's product categories by their profitability ratio.

 **6.** Write a stored procedure to calculate the total sales and profit for a specific EMPLOYEE_ID over a specified date range.
-The procedure should accept EMPLOYEE_ID, StartDate, and EndDate as parameters
+The procedure accepts EMPLOYEE_ID, StartDate, and EndDate as parameters.

 ---

 ## Skills Demonstrated

 - SQL Joins
 - Aggregate Functions
 - Window Functions